National-Digital-Twin/integration-architecture-documentation/DeveloperDocumentation/Deployment/deployment-local.md

 sudo sh reset_cognito.sh
 sh config_cognito.sh
 ```
+is you get at message about specifying a region, then youll need to configure aws (or aws login)

 Wait for script to complete and window to say "Added users to groups when required".

 Start up mongo for ianode-access to use